Eliot Fisk: Transcriptions, commissions

+The volume and impact of his transcriptions, as well as of his teaching, has led him to be called "the Liszt of the guitar."

 Recording

 In the 1990s, Segovia's widow gave Fisk unpublished compositions by Segovia.
 Fisk turned these compositions into Segovia: Canciones Populares, which became a bestseller on the Classical Album chart of Billboard magazine.
 His transcription of violinist Niccolò Paganini's 24 Caprices also entered the chart and was widely praised.
 He collaborated with Ernesto Halffter, at the request of Segovia, on Halffter's Concierto for Guitar and Orchestra, which was performed with the Spanish National Orchestra and then turned into an album.
 With flutist Paula Robison, he recorded Robert Beaser's Mountain Songs, which was nominated for a Grammy Award in 1987.